 The GPA will be the proactive, not reactive voice for Albertan communities by preventing crime at the source and protecting the necessities of wellbeing for our communities to thrive.

 Poverty, access to education, food insecurity, addiction, housing and the mental health crisis are the root causes of crime.
 The surge of these systemic causes stem from the policy choices of past governments that have failed Albertans throughout the province.

-1) The Eradication of Poverty through Basic Income for all Albertans.
+Eradicate poverty through a Basic Income for all Albertans:

-2) Properly Funding and Supporting a Province-Wide Housing First Program.
+Properly fund and support a province-wide Housing First program:

 DISASTERS ARE A POLICY FAILURE

 In 2016, the Fort McMurray wildfire resulted in a total cost of $9.9 billion in direct and indirect damages.
 However, studies have shown that for every $1 spent on prevention, $15 can be saved in recovery costs.
 This means that if an investment of $660 million had been made in preventing the wildfire, the net savings could have been around $9.2 billion.
 Investing in prevention measures can not only save lives and property, but can also result in significant cost savings in the long run.

 Healthy food, clean air and drinkable water are the building blocks of a thriving province and must be at the forefront of our political decision making.
 The GPA recognizes climate destabilization is increasing wildfire, flood and supply chain breakdowns for all Albertans and that we must prioritize our future.